electrickery/Z80Exer/README.txt

-README.txt file for Z80exer 0.3
+README.txt file for Z80exer 0.4

+Changed for 0.4:
+- Moved the T command (exercise port) to X.
+- Added two TRS80 specific commands: TD for display memory testing and TK for keyboard testing.

 Changed for 0.3:
 - Fixed hardware wiring issue with grounding.